phisko/kengine/README.md

 Data components are what first comes to mind when thinking of a component, such as a [transform](kengine/data/transform.md) or a [name](kengine/data/name.md).

 Data components can sometimes hold functions:
-* [input](kengine/data/input.md) lets an `entity` hold callbacks to be called whenever an input event occurs
+* [input](kengine/data/input.md) lets an entity hold callbacks to be called whenever an input event occurs
-* [collision](kengine/data/collision.md) lets an `entity` be notified when it collides with another
+* [collision](kengine/data/collision.md) lets an entity be notified when it collides with another

 ### Function components

 Function components hold functions to query, alter, or notify their entity.

-Function components are simply holders for functors that can be attached as components to `entities`.
+Function components are simply holders for functors that can be attached as components to entities.
 This mechanic can be used to:
 * attach behaviors to entities: [execute](kengine/functions/execute.md) is called by the main loop each frame
 * register callbacks for system-wide events: [on_click](kengine/functions/on_click.md) is called whenever the user clicks the window
 * provide new functionality that is implemented in a specific system: [query_position](kengine/functions/query_position.md) can only be implemented in a physics system